SettiE03/DS440CapStone/README.md

 # Fake News Detector Application: Dalton Cymbalski and Evan Settipane

 # Datasets used
-### We used the LIAR dataset as seen in the repo, as well as a kaggle dataset, "Fake News Detection Datasets" utilizing the Fake.csv and True.csv files.
+#### We used the LIAR dataset as seen in the repo, as well as a kaggle dataset, "Fake News Detection Datasets" utilizing the Fake.csv and True.csv files.
 Link to kaggle: https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets

+## The enhanced2news.ipynb does not need to be used at all.
+It was used for our model training.

 ## How To (Using google colab and React)
 ### 1) Starting in colab: